openworm/sibernetic/README.md

 Troubleshooting
 --------------------
 If you have any question or have a problem with running Sibernetic please contact with us.
 Email me on skhayrulin@openworm.org or info@openworm.org.
-Or you can create an [issues on GitHub](https://github.com/openworm/sibernetic/issues).
+Or you can create an [issue on GitHub](https://github.com/openworm/sibernetic/issues).